 Make sure the peephole on your door works.
 If it doesn’t, or if you don’t have one, don’t open the door just because someone knocks.
 Figure out who it is first.
 If you can’t figure it out, or something seems fishy, don’t open up.

-Finally, if you are in a particularly dangerous neighborhood, or you feel you would be more comfortable with even more security, you can invest in some high-tech security measures, such as those provided by Home Security Store, which provides an array of products.
-And if you suspect that your building’s handyman is using your apartment as his break rooom when you are not home, there are also security camera set-ups you could install to catch him in the act.
+Finally, if you are in a particularly dangerous neighborhood, or you feel you would be more comfortable with even more security, you can invest in some high-tech security measures.
+And if you suspect that your building’s handyman is using your apartment as his break room when you are not home, there are also security camera set-ups you could install to catch him in the act.

 I know that getting burglarized is a frightening prospect, and it does happen: according to the FBI, there were approximately 2.2 million burglaries in the United States in 2009 (the most recent year of record-keeping on the subject).
 But, before you start hyperventilating, you need to keep things in perspective.
 For example, in 2009, there were 5.5 million car accidents in the U.S. Which means that while burglary is a problem, it’s not nearly as big a problem as poor driving and many other everyday risks.